-2.5 Uncoupled hydrodynamic tests
+3.5 Uncoupled hydrodynamic tests

-In tests of BMOWTs focused on determination of loads, it may not be necessary to simulate the coupled effects of wind load and the wave/current load as these loads may be considered independently.
-This may be particularly relevant for simulation of dynamic responses of the tower and support structure in extreme weather for which the turbine will typically be shut down.
+For the tests of BMOWTs focused on determination of loads, it may not be necessary to simulate the coupled effects of wind load and the wave/current load, since these loads and their effects may be considered uncoupled.
+This may be particularly relevant for simulation of dynamic responses of the tower and support structure in extreme weather, during which the turbine will typically be shut down.
 Hence, in these cases, hydrodynamic tests can be carried out without the rotor as long as the influence of the rotor mass is correctly represented (e.g. de Ridder et al. (2011)).

-Decoupling measurements of wave / current loads from measurement of wind loads may be advantageous.
-This is because a larger model can be used for the measurements of wave/current loads, facilities without wind generation may be employed, and measurement uncertainty may be reduced since the entire range of the load cells can be used for measuring the wave/current loads.
-However, where tests are aimed at investigating the coupled dynamic response of the structure in operational conditions, including realistic modelling of flexibility and aerodynamic damping, then inclusion of the aerodynamic coupling due to the rotor is necessary.
+Decoupling the measurements of wave/current loads from the measurement of wind loads may be advantageous.
+This is because a larger model can be used for the measurements of wave/current loads, facilities without wind generation may be employed, and measurement uncertainty may be reduced, since the entire range of the load cells can be used for measuring the wave/current loads.
+However, where tests are aimed at investigating the coupled dynamic response of the structure in operational conditions, including realistic modelling of the structural flexibility and aerodynamic damping, then inclusion of the aerodynamic coupling due to the rotor is necessary.
 Moreover, investigation of the dynamic response requires modelling of the soil-structure interaction, as it influences the loads and especially the natural frequencies of the structure (Abhinav, Saha, 2015).

-Model tests of FOWTs can be carried out without the rotor at preliminary stage of the tests or for special purposes, e.g. comparing different support structures in respect of response to waves, validation of numerical models etc. However, final tests aiming in evaluating the global response of the system from the concept validation stage to the prototype and demonstration stage should include at least simplified modelling of the rotor due to strong coupling between rotor and platform dynamics, and in particular the gyroscopic effect.
+Model tests of FOWTs can be carried out without the rotor at the preliminary stage of the tests, or for special purposes, e.g. comparing different support structures in respect of response to waves, validation of numerical models etc. However, final tests aiming in evaluating the global response of the system from the concept validation stage to the prototype and demonstration stage should include at least simplified modelling of the rotor due to strong coupling between rotor and platform dynamics, and in particular the gyroscopic effect.